Unwind (novel): Development

 Shusterman says that the idea for Unwind came to him from three separate news articles.
 The first was from a scientist that claimed that "within our lifetime, 100% of the human body will be viable for transplant" without rejections.
 The second was a report on teenagers residing in Britain labeled as "feral" and how some opinions on those teenagers include an indifference in having them killed for the sake of society.
 The last was an article studying the trends of voting in America and the number one topic that determine's a candidate's vote is the voter's view on abortion.

 Shusterman explains that Unwind is a novel that imagines not a technological future, but a sociological future.
-There are mentions of slightly more advanced technology than today, such as advanced holograms and pigment injections to cosmetically change eye colors, but much of the novel is set to be a near future of America.
+There are mentions of slightly more advanced technology than today, such as rejection-free transplantation, advanced holograms and pigment injections to cosmetically change eye colors, but much of the novel is set to be a near future of America.